Datapolitan-Training/data-analysis-python/README.md

   + Understand Difference Between Syntax and Semantic Errors
   + Review Pro-tips for Problem-solving and Debugging
 + Data Visualization
-  + Create A Table That Answers an Above Question
+  + Create a Table That Answers an Above Question
-  + Create A Plot That Answers an Above Question
+  + Create a Plot That Answers an Above Question
 + Wrap Up
-  + How Is Python Different Than Excel?
+  + How is Python Different Than Excel?
   + Examples of Python in Government Work
 + Resources